 More pieces appeared in the 1740s at New Kilpatrick (in Dunbarton) and Rutherglen (in Lanark).
 Both of these places were located along the edges of the royal burgh of Glasgow.
 The radius widened in the decade to come with Muirkirk, Bothwell, Barony, Cambusnethan, Cadder, Baldernock, Carluke, New Monkland and Shotts all producing GSs.
 The overall design remained the same with a few minor variations in ornamentation or placement of the date in the center.

-is simple and bold on a thick flan,
+As is typical for Aberdeen, this GS is simple and bold on a thick flan, and the square is broad at 23mm. |

 Interestingly, many GS are not immediately known to collectors since catalogers like Brook and Burzinski do not have images of them.
 Without the image, it is difficult to discern from verbal descriptions if the CT is a GS.
 For example, the 1735 GS from Inchinnan is pictured in Kerr & Lockie but not in Brook.
 Some images can only be found in the marketplace: a Greenock GS dated 1792 can be found in a recent ebay auction.
 Auction catalogs are invaluable in this regard.
 For example, GSs for Greenock can be found for 1798, 1802 and 1809 (the latter with cut corners) in the W. J. Noble Collection catalog of CTs that sold in Australia in July 2000.